Foreign powers press Ethiopia for Tigray peace talks | Law-Order

 There was no immediate comment from Tigray's leaders about Alamata, near the border with Amhara state, about 120 km (75 miles) from Tigray's capital Mekelle.
 TPLF leader Debretsion Gebremichael urged the United Nations and African Union to condemn Ethiopia's federal troops, accusing them of using high-tech weaponry including drones in attacks he said destroyed a dam and a sugar factory.

 "Everybody is encouraging talks, it's very urgent," said Mahboub Maalim, a Kenyan diplomat who heads the Nairobi-based regional think-tank Sahan.
 "Its not the time to apportion blame now.
 We should focus on a ceasefire."
-Neighboring Djibouti backed Abiy as Ethiopia's guarantor of national unity, but offered to support any efforts for a peaceful resolution.
+Kenya and Djibouti urged a peaceful resolution and the opening of humanitarian corridors, while Nigeria's former president Olusegun Obasanjo went to Ethiopia.

+European nations were also weighing in too, diplomats said, with Norway planning to send a special envoy.
+"The door is closed but we have to keep being vocal.
+Just because he (Abiy) doesn't want it (mediation), we are not going to keep quiet," one diplomat told Reuters.

 But many senior officers were Tigrayan, much of its most powerful weaponry is there and the TPLF has seized the powerful Northern Command's headquarters in Mekelle.
 The TPLF itself has a formidable history, spearheading the rebel march to Addis Ababa that ousted a Marxist dictatorship in 1991 and bearing the brunt of the 1998-2000 war with Eritrea that killed hundreds of thousands.